RemeJuan/lattr/README.md

 In `api/tables` you will find the SQL scripts needed to be run to setup the database

+Ensure your hosting environment is configured for the correct timezone, all times are relative to the environments configured timezone

 ### Running locally

 CD into the `api` directory and run `make run`